Your Questions answered

 • CYP2C19 acts on 15% of drugs in clinical use

-You and your healthcare provider will receive a comprehensive personalized genetic profile report that provides information on drug-drug and FDA approved drug-gene interactions.
+You and your healthcare provider will receive a comprehensive personalized genetic profile report that provides information on potential drug-gene interactions.

 GINA is a U.S. federal law that protects against genetic discrimination in the workplace and through one’s health insurance.
 It also safeguards individual and family privacy of genetic information.
 With new advances in science, technology, and data management, GINA plays a vital role in establishing a baseline of protection for all Americans against discrimination.
 See links below for additional details.